Mormugao Port

-Mormugao Port Authority (MPA) is a port on the western coast of India, in the coastal state of Goa.
+Mormugao Port is a port on the western coast of India, in the coastal state of Goa.
 Commissioned in 1885 on the site of a natural harbour, it is one of India's oldest ports.
 The port employs around 2,600 employees and has about 4,000 pensioners.

-The Mormugao Port Authority, which operates the port, is the largest employer in the Vasco region and has a complete mini-township in Headland Sada which includes schools, residential complexes and amenities (like a hospital) for employees of the Port.
+The Mormugao Port Authority (MPA), which operates the port, is the largest employer in the Vasco region and has a complete mini-township in Headland Sada which includes schools, residential complexes and amenities (like a hospital) for employees of the Port.
 It was renamed from 'Mormugao Port Trust' to 'Mormugao Port Authority' in 2022.

 Location

 Mormugao Port is located in the town of Mormugao, Goa, India.
 It has a naturally protected open-type harbour, that lies on the southern part of the mouth of the river Zuari.
 This harbour is also protected using a breakwater and a mole that was built from the outer end of the breakwater and runs parallel to the wharf.